mathworks/adScenarioSimRefEx/README.md

 Configuration parameters can be set for individual actors to observe the variations in the behavior.
 The plan algorithm in the smart actor supports overtake maneuver on straight road.

 ## MATLAB Toolbox dependencies
-This model has been tested with MATLAB R2018b.
+This model has been tested with MATLAB R2019b.
+The version tested with MATLAB R2018b and R2019a is available with release tag [v1.0-MATLAB19a](https://github.com/mathworks/adScenarioSimRefEx/tree/v1.0-MATLAB19a).

 To run this model, you need: MATLAB, Automated Driving System Toolbox (ADST), Model Predictive Control Toolbox, Simulink, Simulink Coder, and Stateflow.